Chuck D: Politics

 In an interview with Le Monde, published January 29, 2008, Chuck D stated that rap is devolving so much into a commercial enterprise, that the relationship between the rapper and the record label is that of slave to a master.
 He believes that nothing has changed for African-Americans since the debut of Public Enemy and, although he thinks that an Obama-Clinton alliance is great, he does not feel that the establishment will allow anything of substance to be accomplished.
 He stated that French President Nicolas Sarkozy is like any other European elite: he has profited through the murder, rape, and pillaging of those less fortunate and he refuses to allow equal opportunity for those men and women from Africa.
 In this article, he defended a comment made by Professor Griff in the past that he says was taken out of context by the media.
 The real statement was a critique of the Israeli government and its treatment of the Palestinian people.
 Chuck D stated that it is Public Enemy's belief that all human beings are equal.

-In an interview with the magazine N'Digo published in June 2008, he spoke of today's mainstream urban music seemingly relishing the addictive euphoria of materialism and sexism, perhaps being the primary cause of many people harboring resentment towards the genre and its future.
-However, he has expressed hope for its resurrection, saying "It's only going to be dead if it doesn't talk about the messages of life as much as the messages of death and non-movement", citing artists such as NYOil, M.I.A. and The Roots as socially conscious artists who push the envelope creatively.
-"A lot of cats are out there doing it, on the Web and all over.
-They're just not placing their career in the hands of some major corporation."

 In 2010, Chuck D released the track "Tear Down That Wall."
 He said "I talked about the wall not only just dividing the U.S. and Mexico but the states of California, New Mexico and Texas.
 But Arizona, it's like, come on.
 Now they're going to enforce a law that talks about basically racial profiling."

-He is on the board of the TransAfrica Forum, a Pan African organization that is focused on African, Caribbean and Latin American issues.

 He has been an activist with projects of The Revcoms, such as Refuse Fascism and Stop Mass Incarceration Network.
-Carl Dix interviewed Chuck D on The Revcoms' YouTube program The RNL – Revolution, Nothing Less! – Show.

 In 2022, he endorsed Conrad Tillard, formerly the Nation of Islam Minister known as Conrad Muhammad and subsequently a Baptist Minister, in his campaign for New York State Senate in District 25 (covering part of eastern and north-central Brooklyn).

+Chuck D is a US Global Music Ambassador in a programme established by the US State Department and YouTube.
+It is part of the State Department's Global Music Diplomacy Initiative, which is designed to "elevate music as a diplomatic platform to promote peace and democracy".

+He voted for Kamala Harris in the 2024 United States presidential election and has described Donald Trump as an "unprecedented dictator".